 To avoid these problems and enjoy a productive peer feedback round, follow these eight simple rules:

 - Set a time limit for the session and its parts.
-If you have 30min time and max 1 page of text, I suggest to spend 15min reading & writing down notes and 15min giving feedback to the author.
+If you have 30min time and max 1 page of text, I suggest to spend 15min reading and writing down notes and 15min giving feedback to the author.
 If you have 60min time, you might want to spend 20–30min on reading and 30–40min on feedbacking.

 - Assign a moderator who will keep track of time and following the rules.
 This is especially important in the first few sessions before everyone gets used to the procedure.